metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 Rational:
 -----------------------------------------------------------------------
-The sample names used for sequencing and contained in the *.fastq.gz* read filenames can impractical or incompatible with our pipeline (e.g. starting with a number).
-The inclusion of a column named "*OldSampleName*" in the *sample sheet* will force the pipeline to match the sample reads with this column, instead of the *Sample* leftmost column of the spreadsheet.
-This method implies that sample will be given a "new" identifier from the *Sample* leftmost column of the *sample sheet*, instead of their "old" identifier (the one in the *fastq.gz* filename and in the *OldSampleName* column).
+The sample names used for sequencing and contained in the *.fastq.gz* read filenames can impractical or incompatible with our pipeline to be used as Sample identifier (e.g. stars with numbers).
+In this case, match can be done with an "*OldSampleName*" column instead of the defaut "*Sample*" column.

 Working principle:
 -----------------------------------------------------------------------
-Same than for *sample column matching* except that the `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based matching will be done with the "*OldSampleName*" column of the *sample sheet* instead of the leftmost "*Sample*" column.
+Same than for *sample column matching* except that the presence of a column named "*OldSampleName*" in the *sample sheet* will force the pipeline to run the `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based matching on this column instead of the leftmost "*Sample*" column.

+This method implies that sample will be given a "new" identifier from the *Sample* leftmost column of the *sample sheet*, instead of their "old" identifier (the one in the *fastq.gz* filename and in the *OldSampleName* column).

 Requirements:
 -----------------------------------------------------------------------